Zhengxu Yan

 Python

-• Employed nearest neighbors (k-NN) to predict geographic coordinates based on CLIP embeddings of geo-tagged images from Flickr.
+• Employed nearest neighbors (k-NN) to predict geographic coordinates based on CLIP embeddings of geo-tagged images from Flickr, capturing diverse landscape features across Spain.

 MNIST Competition